-1. Pass Certificates shall be awarded to candidates who at one and the same examination attain the passing mark criteria (35% each) in FIVE or more subjects which must include the subjects English and Dzongkha (APPENDIX 15) and also receive a minimum of grade D in SUPW.
+17. Pass Certificates shall be awarded to candidates who at one and the same examination attain the passing mark criteria (40% each in both CA and external examination) in FIVE or more subjects which must include the subjects English and Dzongkha (APPENDIX 15) and also receive a minimum of grade D in SUPW.

-NOTE: Foreign candidates shall be awarded Pass Certificates who at one and the same examination attain the passing mark criteria (35% each) in FIVE or more subjects which must include the subject English and also receive a minimum of grade D in SUPW.
+NOTE: Foreign candidates shall be awarded Pass Certificates who at one and the same examination attain the passing mark criteria (40% each) in FIVE or more subjects which must include the subject English and also receive a minimum of grade D in SUPW.

-- 2. Statement of Marks shall be issued to all candidates who have appeared the examination. - 3.
-Candidates should have internal assessment / project work / practical marks, SUPW grades and external examination marks to have their results processed.
+- 18. Statement of Marks shall be issued to all candidates who have appeared the examination. - 19.
+Candidates should have CA / practical marks, SUPW grades and external examination marks to have their results processed.

-8.9 Ranking
+8.9.
+Ranking

-8.9.1 National ranking
+8.9.1.
+National ranking